Indefinite Leave to Remain (ILR)

 When requesting indefinite leave to remain as a spouse, civil partner, or unmarried partner in the UK, you must have lived there for five or ten years as the partner of a British citizen, an individual with permanent residence, or another qualifying sponsor.

-When requesting Indefinite Leave to Enter or Remain as an Adult Dependent Relative or Child, you must provide a proof that you can live comfortably and receive the necessary care without using government funds.
+When requesting Indefinite Leave to Enter or Remain as an Adult Dependent Relative or Child, you must provide proof that you can live comfortably and receive the necessary care without using government funds.
 It is not necessary to pass the Life in the UK test, nor is there an English language requirement.

-The eligibility criteria may vary depending on the five, two or ten year route.
+The eligibility criteria may vary depending on the five-, two- or ten-year route.
 Check the letter you received from the Home Office when your «leave to remain» was last granted if you’re unsure which route you’re on.

 4. If you have family in the UK

 If you have a partner, parent, child, or other relative living in the UK, either as a British citizen or as a person with indefinite leave to remain, you might be eligible to apply.
-What kind of visa you have and how your family member settled will determine on how to apply.
+What kind of visa you have and how your family members settled will determine on how to apply.

 There are other ways to apply if: